Site Navigation

 By K. Dubbeldam, BABGS and K.A.
 Pudlas, EdD Two questions are foundational in this article: 1.
 What is the Gospel?
 2. Is the Gospel intended for everyone?
 What follows is an exploration of these formative questions and a discussion of … Continue reading

-Practical Issues in Research
+Practical Issues in Academic Research

 Posted in Author Submission